Russian-Doom/russian-doom/src_dos/README.md

 Enables "vanilla" mode, that will turn off almost all improvements like colored blood, shadowed text and other.
 Note: it does affect increased engine limits and bug fixes.

-`-pitch`<br />
-Activates sound pitching like in earlier versions of Doom.

 `-mb`<br />
 Define amount of memory for game to use.
-Minimum and default is 2, maximum is 64.
+Minimum is 2 MB, maximum is 64 MB.

 `-dm3`<br />
 Enables newschool deathmatch (Deathmatch 3.0) mode.
 Weapons will stay after picking up, but items and powerups will dissapear, and will respawn after 30 seconds.